leonardomagalhaes21/feup-FSI/LOGBOOK10.md

 ![download_file](/docs/images/download.png)

-##Task 2: Padding the Message
+## Task 2: Padding the Message

-The message is: 88zjxc:myname=DavidGustavo&uid=1004&lstcmd=1 Length of the message: 44 bytes.
+- The message is 88zjxc:myname=DavidGustavo&uid=1004&lstcmd=1
+- Length of the message: 44 bytes.

 So the padding is 64 - 44 = 20 bytes, including 8 bytes of the length field.
 The length of the message in term of bits is 44 * 8 = 352 = 0x160.

 To perform the length extension attack, we calculated the following padding: %80%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%01%60

-##Task 3: Executing the Length Extension Attack
+## Task 3: Executing the Length Extension Attack

 Using length_ext, we calculated a new MAC for the modified message: